 Tikltech: The second stage of our journey was the 10 year lifecycle of our Tikl-branded engines, namely the Noatikl Music Engine, Partikl Sound Engine and Liptikl Text Engine.
 Combinations of these were at the heart of a number of our tikl-branded apps including Noatikl, Mixtikl, Liptikl and Tiklbox.
 The Noatikl and Mixtikl Desktop versions are still with us, but they are no longer being actively developed.

 Wotja: The third stage of our journey started in 2017.
 Although we started work on Wotja towards the end of our Tikltech stage, it is only with the 2017 release of Wotja version 4 that we are now firmly in our third stage.
-There is a lot that's new and more will come as we better focus on "creative relaxation", inmo" and "reflective music".
+There is a lot that's new and more will come as we better focus on "creative relaxation".
 We hope you stick around to enjoy this new stage with us.
 It should be fun!

 In 2002 SSEYO was acquired by Tao Group.
 We worked there until June 2007 when Tao Group's assets were sold (the engineering staff and management of which then went on to form a new company, Antix Labs which has now also gone).
 As we wanted to continue our life's work in creating apps to help generate ideas and deliver unique "inmo" experiences, we knew we had to start again, and we did so as Intermorphic.